- A self-guided walking adventure on the Island of Gozo.

 Local ferries and buses

-This itinerary involves taking a ferry from Malta to Gozo and back.
+This itinerary involves taking a ferry from Malta to Gozo, and from Gozo to Comino.
 The tickets are not included and you will need to purchase them on the spot locally.
 Find detailed information on fares and schedules on the following websites.

-The journey from Cirkewwa (Malta ferry terminal) to Gozo is about 25 minutes and they run approximately every 45 minutes.
+The journey from Cirkewwa (Malta ferry terminal) to Gozo is about 25 minutes and they run approximately every 45 minutes. .
+The journey from Gozo to Comino is about 20 minutes and they depart every hour.
 You will also find more ferry/boat information here.

 The bus system in Gozo is also quite good and the most up to date information on schedules can be found on the Malta Public Transportation website.
 The schedules can vary so please don’t expect for them to necessarily appear at the designated time!